CrypTools/ATBASHCipher/README.md

 ## History and usage

-The *ATBASH cipher* is a monoalphabetic substitution cipher.
+The *ATBASH cipher* is a monoalphabetic substitution cipher, one of the earliest that have been used.
 It was originally used to encode the Hebrew alphabet.
+The cipher encrypts a message without any key, using the affine function f(x) = |1x - 25|.

 ## Detailed Explanations : How it works?

-1. Firstly,
-2. Then,
-3. Therefore,
-4. Finally
+1. Firstly, each character of the initial text (message to encrypt) is converted in a number from 0 to 25, corresponding to its position in the Latin alphabet which contains 26 letters --> (a = 0, b = 1 ... z = 25 ).

+2. Then, each number obtained is transformed by an affine function (|1x - 25|). "x" is representing the number.

+3. If we take all the images and put them in a list, we obtain n numbers corresponding to n charcaters of the initial text.
+The next step consists in finding the values of mudulo 26 of each number.
+(Modulo means remainder)
+> Example : Modulo 4 of 19 is 3 because 15 = 4 * 4 + 3 In the other hand, modulo 26 of 26 is 0 because 26 = 26 * 1 + 0

+4. Therefore, we cobtain a new list with n element, each between 0 and 25 both included.
+All these numbers are converted in letters of the Latin Alphabet using the tables below.

+5. We finally create the final message by putting all the letters side by side.

 | A | B | C | D | E | F | G | H | I | J | K  | L  | M  |
 |---|---|---|---|---|---|---|---|---|---|----|----|----|